MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### [Seamless Single Sign-on (SSSO)](/azure/active-directory/hybrid/how-to-connect-sso)

-Azure Active Directory Seamless Single Sign-On (Azure AD Seamless SSO) automatically signs users in when they are on their corporate devices connected to your corporate network.
-When enabled, users don't need to type in their passwords to sign in to Azure AD, and usually, even type in their usernames.
+Microsoft Entra seamless single sign-on (Microsoft Entra seamless SSO) automatically signs users in when they are on their corporate devices connected to your corporate network.
+When enabled, users don't need to type in their passwords to sign in to Microsoft Entra ID, and usually, even type in their usernames.
 This feature provides your users easy access to your cloud-based applications without needing any additional on-premises components.

 ### [Search](https://resources.techcommunity.microsoft.com/microsoft-search/)